20 Overlooked 1980s Music Videos

 Image by methodshop from Pixabay

-20 Music Videos of the ’80s That Have Aged Well
+20 Music Videos of the 1980s That Have Aged Well

-In this second installment of the retrospective of music videos from the 1980s, we focus on 20 promos that have, remarkably, stood the test of time.
+In this installment of our retrospective of 1980s music videos, we focus on 20 promos that have, remarkably, stood the test of time.

 Theme: While the themes of pop songs and the videos we love are universal (love, war, pestilence, agriculture), some themes tended to crop up more (power + corruption + lies, materialism, conspicuous consumption, girls on top of cars, love in a battlefield).
 In much the way we gauge the timeliness of movies, the more topical, trendy, or specific a video is to the era, the more dated it looks once insider trading, breakdancing, and the Cold War fall out of favor as inspiration to busboys and poets.

 Style: Related to theme is style.
-The more contemporary, hip, and of the moment the clip, the more doomed the video is to age.
-Except, as we know, for goth, or anything in black.
+The more contemporary, hip, and of-the-moment the clip, the more doomed the video is to age.
+Except, as we know, for goth or anything in black.
 Certain hairstyles become so specific to an era, and they become Samuel Jackson catchphrases.
 As parachute pants, Members Only jackets, and South Beach activewear hit the dustbins of history, so too must we cart our beta recordings of these gems into their final resting place, VH-1.

-Artistic Statement: Rudimentary music videos and performance clips go back to the origins of rock music, in many instances low budget films that substituted extended live performances for plot or dialogue, or home videos dubbed to a soundtrack.
+Artistic Statement: Rudimentary music videos and performance clips go back to the origins of rock music, in many instances, low-budget films that substituted extended live performances for plot or dialogue or home videos dubbed to a soundtrack.
 As demand for videos heated up, and before record labels and management moved in the direction of conceptual videos helmed by big-name directors (John Landis and his extended clip for “Thriller”), the earliest videos were straight-ahead performance clips, or some variation, with bands wanly lip-synching or engaging in good clean band fun, pillow fights and such.
 Artists were also given free rein to conceive their own work.
 Some of the most dated attempts can be found where musicians themselves engage in ham-fisted attempts at acting or directing and in the earliest attempts at conceptual art, where without adult supervision, they took flight and never really ever returned to Earth.

 The qualifier is when certain styles or themes recur.
 Like electro/disco.
 Adam Sandler/wedding singers.
 War and pestilence.
-Videos that have the hindsight to cast the artists in situations that they might envision their grandchildren themselves in, or anything that say, Kathleen Hanna touches, will live on.
+Videos that have the hindsight to cast the artists in situations that they might envision their grandchildren themselves in, or anything that, say, Kathleen Hanna touches, will live on.

 Visage – “Fade to Grey” (Polydor, 1980)